srmds/CoreData-CRUD-Swift-5.0-example/README.md

 ## The objective

-for this project is to learn (for now mostly myself ;D ) to:
+for this project is to:

 - use Core Data to create Entities and to persist Entities to a SQLite datastore.

 - help others understand and use Core Data with simple, yet concrete examples, on the usage of Core Data and persistent store.

-Note that this example project is non-exhaustive and since i'm still learning (more) about the Core Data framework, any progress on my part will be reflected in this project as updates to it.
+Note that this example project is non-exhaustive.

 ## Contributions